balabanmetin/pip-conda-tutorial-diameter/README.md

 `` cd pip-conda-tutorial-diameter``

 Next, install the dependency packages for this tutorial using pip.
-Make sure your Python distribution has `pip` installed:
+Make sure your Python distribution has `pip` and `conda` installed:

 ``pip install twine setuptools``